 On May 29, the Community Foundation hosted the first event in a new effort to elevate awareness, generate discussion and encourage action around issues of broad community importance.
 Nearly 60 people gathered over the lunch hour for the Community Learning Series: Growth, Inclusion and Opportunity in the Local Economy.

-The Community Learning Series will always be free and open to the public, and the topic will vary to address current community needs and concerns.
-The format and location of the Series will also vary to make sure we’re allowing for discussion, information sharing and a diverse set of perspectives.
+The Community Learning Series, which will take place 2-3 times each year, will be a variety of opportunities for community members to come together to learn, grow and collaborate.
+Series events will always be free and open to the public, and the topic will vary to address current community needs and concerns.
+The format and location of the Series will also vary to allow for discussion, information sharing and a diverse set of perspectives.

 The first Community Learning Series focused on economic inclusion and featured Susan Longworth of the Federal Reserve Bank of Chicago.
 As a Senior Business Economist, Susan conducts and presents research on community development and economic policy throughout the Midwest.

 Susan spoke to local nonprofit staff, community leaders and philanthropists about her most recent publication, “Preliminary Findings from Focus Groups on Economic Inclusion in Smaller Cities.”
 The focus groups took place in Cedar Rapids and 12 other cities, all with economies historically concentrated in the manufacturing sector.